gbinal/p-o-d.github.com/schema.md

 {.table .table-striped}
 Field               | Definition                                                                                                                                     |JSON
 -------             | ---------------                                                                                                                                | --------------
-Documentation URL   | URL to documentation for the dataset or API.
-At a minimum, this should include a data dictionary and/or documentation on the API.              | dataDictionary
+Data Dictionary   | URL to the data dictionary for the dataset or API.
+Note that documentation other than a Data Dictionary can be referenced using Documentation as shown in the expanded fields.              | dataDictionary
 Endpoint            | Endpoint of web service to access dataset.                                                                                                     | webService
 License             | The license dataset or API is published with.
 See [Open Licenses](http://gsa-ocsit.github.com/project-open-data.github.com/open-licenses/) for more information.   | license
 Spatial  	    | The range of spatial applicability of a dataset.
 Could include a spatial region like a bounding box or a named place.                      | spatial